kmcgillivray/tea/types-of-tea.md

 layout: page
 ---

+(include something about what affects flavor of tea? altitude? time of year picked? etc. The many variables that go into the taste.
+Time of year picked, processing steps, temperature of water, steeping time...)

 # What is Tea?

-On a basic level, tea is made from the dried and processed leaves and buds of the *Camellia sinensis* plant which are steeped in water to infuse it with their flavor and nutrients.
+On a basic level, tea is made from the dried and processed leaves and buds of the *Camellia sinensis* plant which are then steeped in water to infuse it with their flavor and nutrients.

 There are seven main types of tea: